scds/rdm-best-practices/topics/3-security-and-storage.md

 > 1 copy is stored on cloud storage platform
 > 1 copy is stored in a secure campus drive

+If you want to learn more about data backups, check out our workshop "[Strategies for Research Data Storage and Backup](https://scds.github.io/intro-rdm/storage.html)".

 ## Research Data Storage Finder Tool

 McMaster provides a research data storage finder tool online which is an interactive tool to help you find, compare, and get access to different storage solutions depending on risk, volume, and other needs.